Kilmacrennan

 Kilmacrennan (Cill Mhic nÉanáin or Cill Mhic Réanáin), also Kilmacrenan, is a village, townland and civil parish in County Donegal, Ireland.
-The village population was 753, as of the 2016 census.
+The village population was 888, as of the 2022 census.
 The village's population has increased steadily over the last decade with many new housing developments catering, in particular, for an overspill population from Letterkenny.
 Kilmacrennan was historically the caput of its eponymous Barony of Kilmacrennan, of the eight Baronies of Donegal.

 The Battle of Kilmacrennan was fought near the village in 1608 during O'Doherty's Rebellion.

 Geography

-Kilmacrennan lies on the N56 10 km northwest of Letterkenny, which is the largest town in County Donegal.
+Kilmacrennan lies on the N56 road, 9 km northwest of Letterkenny which is the largest town in County Donegal.
 The village's name 'Cill Mhic nÉanáin' means 'the church of the sons of Éanán'.

 Two rivers flow through the village, the Lennon and the Lurgy.
 Traditionally, the river Lennon was renowned for salmon fishing; however, the salmon numbers have dropped dramatically in recent years.
 Most anglers blame pollution for this.
 The salmon and trout population is slowly increasing but will take a number of years for it to reach its old level.